gustavofernandezlembert/Gustavo-Fernandez/README.md

 - [Network Monitor](https://github.com/gustavofernandezlembert/Gustavo-Fernandez/blob/17aac681d5e57f8a830adc1da856b50aa5961f62/Screen%20Shot%202024-12-26%20at%204.24.07%20PM.png)[](https://github.com/gustavofernandezlembert/Gustavo-Fernandez/blob/17aac681d5e57f8a830adc1da856b50aa5961f62/ping.py)

-  Developed a network monitor dashboard and a suite of networking scripts to collect, analyze and report on the state and performance of hundreds of radios.
+  Developed a network monitor dashboard and a suite of networking scripts to collect, analyze and report on the state and performance of hundreds of Mesh radios.

 - [Analyzing the Experience and Device Preferences of Android Users](https://github.com/gustavofernandezlembert/Gustavo-Fernandez/tree/master/ookla)